 With its state and tribal partners, EPA works to prevent releases of contamination, allowing the productive use of facilities and land and contributing to communities' economic vitality.
-In partnership with tribes, the Agency directly provides training, compliance assistance, and inspection support to implement the 2015 underground storage tank (UST) regulations in Indian country.
+In partnership with tribes, the Agency directly provides training, compliance assistance, and inspection support to implement the updated underground storage tank (UST) regulations in Indian country.
 EPA also helps to prevent chemical releases by reviewing approximately 12,500 risk management plans (RMPs) and delivering RMP inspector training for federal and state inspectors.
 EPA seeks to prevent and prepare for accidental releases from chemical facilities that store hazardous chemicals by requiring chemical facilities that store a certain amount of hazardous chemicals to analyze the potential for accidental releases and possible consequences, develop an accident prevention program, and coordinate with communities to ensure that all are prepared to respond to a release.

 EPA will update and improve the efficiency of the RCRA hazardous waste regulations to meet the needs of today's business and industry to ensure protective standards for managing hazardous waste.
-To prevent future environmental contamination and to protect the health of the estimated 20 million people living

-7 A 2016 study found that high profile UST releases decrease nearby property values by 4% - 6%.
-Once cleanup is completed, nearby property values rebound by a similar margin.
-(Guignet, D; Martinez-Cruz, A 2016.
-Working Paper: The Impacts of Underground Petroleum Release on a Homeowner's Decision to Sell: A Difference-in-Difference Approach.
-NCEE Working Paper Series) Available at: https://www.epa.gov/environmental-economics/working-paper-impacts-underground-petroleum-releases-homeowners-decision within a mile of a hazardous waste management facility, 9 EPA will support states to issue, update, or maintain RCRA permits for the approximately 20,000 hazardous waste units (such as incinerators and landfills) at these facilities.
+To prevent future environmental contamination and to protect the health of the estimated 20 million people living within a mile of a hazardous waste management facility, 18 EPA will support states to issue, update, or maintain RCRA permits for the approximately 20,000 hazardous waste units (such as incinerators and landfills) at these facilities.
 EPA also will issue polychlorinated biphenyl (PCB) cleanup, storage, and disposal approvals, since this work cannot be delegated to states or tribes.